IronBlood/libfwd/README.md

 * [libdata](http://www.pavluk.org/projects/libcgic/libdata/) - A data processing library only working with MySQL database.
 * [libhtmltpl](http://www.pavluk.org/projects/libcgic/libhtmltpl) - A template engine library.

-Well, as my demand is quite simple: a framework only supporting FastCGI would works for me, and would be better if works with JSON.
+Well, as my demand is quite simple: a framework ONLY supporting **FastCGI** would works for me, and would be better if works with **JSON**.
 So I start to migrate the core part to this new project, [libfwd](https://github.com/IronBlood/libfwd), which means library for FCGI Web Daemon.

 Dependence
 ==========